MartinFk/VRQuestionnaireToolkit/README.md

 }
 ```

-We greatly appreciate any contributions and pull-requests.
+We greatly appreciate any contributions and pull-requests (please submit to dev branch).

 ## Features